hduyker/funda-list/README.md

 Right now, the policy is injected close to the (single) call to the webservice.
 A cleaner way would be to inject the policy at the services level, but for now this should work.
 (I briefly tried to get the cleaner approach to work, but ran out of time.
-Many samples explain how to do that in a web application, and this is a console app.)
+Many samples explain how to do that in a web application, but it's less clear how to implement this cleanly in a console app.)

 About detecting "overflow" of the allowed rate: